 - Any specific conditions made by the donor or depositor, or by a funding body

 - Whether the material is in poor physical condition

 SC&A holds modern archive material which is subject to access restrictions under the Data Protection Act.
 Some material is also closed due to specific donor requests for confidentiality.
 Freedom of Information requests are dealt with by the University’s Legal Services.
 Professional staff keep up-to-date with current legislation via the Archives and Records Association and The National Archives.

 Guidelines for identifying material and applying appropriate closure periods are outlined in detail in the SC&A Guide to Listing, which adheres to TNA guidelines.
 Decisions are made on closure periods at the point of cataloguing.
 Uncatalogued archives are not made available until they have been assessed and checked.
 Sensitive or high risk collections are restricted in their entirety until they can be assessed.

 The University Archives are currently subject to a thirty year closure period.
 SC&A plans to work in consultation with the University’s Legal Services regarding a possible future change of policy, so institutional records will have historical status after twenty years, in line with the Public Records Act and TNA guidelines.

 Historically the system of managing closed records has been to review the closure when access to the material is requested.
 Once EMu has been fully implemented a system of controlled and phased release will be managed via EMu and records will be flagged for release or reviewed annually in January.
-This is planned for 2018-19.
+This work has begun and completion is anticipated in 2022.